cyberneticelf/Homelab/docs/proxmox-nextcloud-setup.md

 - Once both the UID mapping and the folder structure were correct, uploads worked and the desktop sync client connected successfully

-**Why this matters beyond just "it works now"**
-This is a genuinely common trap with Proxmox unprivileged containers — permissions that look completely correct on the host can still fail inside the container because of UID remapping.
-Worth understanding the *why* here, not just copy-pasting a `chown` command.
+**Notes - Difference between host and container"** Wouldn't have happened if I didnt use an external drive.
+UID's were different, which for a device running it internally wouldn't have been the case.

 ## Access
 Currently local network only.
-No external/internet access configured yet.
+No external/internet access configured yet, and might be it is not needed.
+I only use it when I am at home.

 ## Future improvements
-- [ ] Remote access (Tailscale, or port forwarding + Let's Encrypt with a domain)
+- [ ] Remote access (Tailscale, or port forwarding)
 - [ ] Automated backups for the Nextcloud data directory
 - [ ] Monitoring/alerting